Plenty of benefits to the DNR

 Officer Kopsas works with officer Jeremiah Clark as Marion County’s law enforcement team for the natural resources team.

-I was impressed with Officer Kocsis’ presence; he seemed very knowledgeable and at the same time easy going and willing to do things to help the
+I was impressed with Officer Kocsis’ presence; he seemed very knowledgeable and at the same time easy going and willing to do things to help the youth come in contact with the outdoors.

 I only wish we could the archery in the Marion County school system.
 I wish someone that was an educator could step up and get it started here It’s sad that out of 267 schools that have archery in its school programs in West Virginia, Marion County is not one of them.